U.S. Department of Energy - Energy Efficiency and Renewable Energy

 - The tables show the number of buildings and median energy consumption in each sub-group.

 - As with the Peer Group Tool, selections that return fewer than ten records will not return a result in order to protect data anonymity.

 - The Financial Forecasting Tool calculates the potential cash flow over time from a specific energy efficiency measure.

-- The Financial tool uses the results from the Energy Performance Forecasting Tool, combined with financial information such as energy pricing, capital outlay, investment horizon, and discount rate.
+- The Financial tool uses the results from the Retrofit Analysis Tool, combined with financial information such as energy pricing, capital outlay, investment horizon, and discount rate.

 - The results include cash flow projections (expected value and uncertainty) and associated metrics such as Internal Rate of Return.